 • E[2d20kh1] = 553/40 ≈ 13.825

 The mean jump from no-advantage to advantage is +3.325.
-The mean jump from advantage to Elven Accuracy is another +2.68 — smaller, because the curve is hitting diminishing returns at the high end.
+The mean jump from advantage to Elven Accuracy is another +1.6625, half the size of the first jump, because the curve is hitting diminishing returns at the high end.
 Each additional die you keep adds less than the previous one.

 The hit-chance curve